cstack/db_tutorial/_parts/part8.md

 ---
 title: Part 8 - B-Tree Leaf Node Format
-date: 2017-09-24
+date: 2017-09-25
 ---

 We're changing the format of our table from an unsorted array of rows to a B-Tree.
 This is a pretty big change that is going to take multiple articles to implement.
 By the end of this article, we'll define the layout of a leaf node and support inserting key/value pairs into a single-node tree.
 But first, let's recap the reasons for switching to a tree structure.

 ## Alternative Table Formats

 With the current format, each page stores only rows (no metadata) so it is pretty space efficient.
-Insertion is also fast because we just append it to the end.
+Insertion is also fast because we just append to the end.
 However, finding a particular row can only be done by scanning the entire table.
-And if we want to delete a row, we have to move every row that comes after it to fill in the hole.
+And if we want to delete a row, we have to to fill in the hole by movinvg every row that comes after it.

 If we stored the table as an array, but kept rows sorted by id, we could use binary search to find a particular id.
 However, insertion would have the same problem as deletion where we have to move a lot of rows to make space.